darvil82/lanat-docs/Lanat/topics/Creating-custom-tags.md

 > `NamedWithDescription` is an interface that represents an element that has a name and a description.
 (Duh!)
 > It is implemented by commands, arguments, groups, and other elements in Lanat.

-When a tag is parsed, it receives the user of the tag as the first parameter of the ``parse`` method.
-This allows the tag

 When a description is parsed, the target it belongs to is passed to the tag when ``parse`` is called.
 This allows the tag to access this element and its properties.